jsartelle/Development-Notes/Cheat sheets/Vue cheat sheet.md

 <label for="mike">Mike</label>
 ```

-## Provide checkbox string values using `true-value` and `false-value`
+## Provide checkbox values using `true-value` and `false-value`

-- can also be bound to non-string types or reactive values
+- can be bound to non-string types or reactive values

 ```html
 <!-- `toggle` will be the string 'yes' or 'no' -->